sakshi26tangar/BridgeLabz-SIPP-Training/README.md

 - Logs transactions using the `Transaction` class

 #### ✅ Workshop 04 — Real-World OOP Applications

+This workshop includes hands-on OOP-based Java programs simulating real-world systems like browser navigation, social media notifications, and a movie scheduling app using sorting.

+**Files:**

-- `BrowserNavigation.java`: Simulates browser tab navigation using stack/queue.
+- `BrowserNavigation.java`: Simulates browser tab navigation using Stack and Queue.
-- `SocialMediaNotification.java`: Mimics a social media notification feed.
+- `SocialMediaNotification.java`: Mimics a social media notification feed using a Queue.

+**🎬 MovieTimeApp (inside `/MovieTimeApp` folder):**

+- `MainApp.java`: Main driver class for sorting and displaying movie shows.
+- `Show.java`: Class representing a movie show.
+- `ShowScheduler.java`: Utility class to sort shows by time using selection sort.

 ---